2000 KAWASAKI MULE 2510 DIESEL

 4-wheel drive.

-2-speed transfer case with high and low
+2-speed transfer case with high and low range.

 Dual mode differential.